-The Applicant has developed GM soybean line DP-356043-5 that is tolerant to the broadspectrum herbicide glyphosate and to ALS-inhibiting herbicides.
+The Applicant has developed GM soybean line DP-356043-5 that is tolerant to the broad-spectrum herbicide glyphosate and to ALS-inhibiting herbicides.
 Pre-market approval is necessary before this product may enter the Australian and New Zealand food supply.
 An amendment to the Code granting approval to food derived from soybean 356043 must be approved by the FSANZ Board, and subsequently notified to the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council).
 An amendment to the Code may only be gazetted once the Ministerial Council process has been finalised.

 Soybean line DP-356043-5 is intended to be grown in North America.
 Before release onto commercial agricultural markets, the Applicant is seeking regulatory approval for soybean DP-356043-5 in key trading markets for soybean, including Australia and New Zealand.
 This is necessary because once it is cultivated on a commercial-scale, soybean products imported into Australia and New Zealand could contain ingredients derived from soybean 356043 as a result of comingling practices at harvest or later processing stages.
-The Applicant has therefore sought the necessary amendments to Standard 1.5.2 to include food derived from soybean line DP-356043-5 prior to any decision to commercialise this line.
-The Application is being assessed as a Major Procedure.